« State-specific resources California

 Construction Lien Waivers in California

-Required Format: California is one of a dozen states where all waivers MUST substantially follow statutorily required verbiage to be valid so be sure to check with your constuction attorney and consult the relevant state statutes.
+Required format: California is one of a dozen states where all waivers MUST substantially follow statutorily required verbiage to be valid so be sure to check with your constuction attorney and consult the relevant state statutes.

-Required Notarization: California does not require waivers to be notarized.
+Required notarization: California does not require waivers to be notarized.

 California's statutory forms must be used as-is, without adding provisions, as altering the language poses significant legal risks and may result in penalties for using non-compliant forms.